shay-te/core-lib/website/docs/function_utils.md

 ## Function Utility Functions

-These functions provide a unified way to retrieve or format a function's parameters or get calling module of a function.
+These functions provide a unified way to retrieve or format a function's parameters or get the calling module of a function.

 ### Functions and Usage